Prathamadan/-Exploring-House-Price-Dynamics-/README.md

 1. Ensure you have Python installed on your system.
 2. Install the required libraries using pip install -r requirements.txt.
-3. Open the Jupyter Notebook "House_Price_Prediction.ipynb".
+3. Open the Jupyter Notebook "EXPLORING_HOUSE_PRICE_DYNAMICS.ipynb".
 4. Run the notebook cell by cell to execute the code and observe the results.

 ## Conclusion